 The General Approach

 In this section we describe the general approach, before illustrating this with a particular implementation in the next section.
 The key idea here is to initialise the cognitive models in an ABM using data, so that there is not one cognitive model for all agents, but a set of models—one for each subgroup of agents.
+These agents will not agree on the issues, but they will share the model, i.e. the logic of what constitutes coherence and dissonance.
 The goal here is to do this in a way that better represents a population of survey respondents.
 These cognitive models are then used in a simulation to determine how the agents learn, interact, and behave.
 What is important for us is to explore the way that these agents might interact.
 This approach involves the following stages.

 Choose a theoretical framework concerning the relevant cognitive processes of individuals, preferably one which has some empirical support.